Hong Kong Mint

-In order to provide a steady supply of silver dollars in Hong Kong.
-Hercules Robinson, the then-Hong Kong Governor, decided to found the Hong Kong Mint in 1864.
-The mint opened on 7 May 1866 under the direction of the Master of the Mint, Thomas William Kinder but closed in 1868 during Richard MacDonnell's governorship.
+To provide a steady supply of silver dollars in Hong Kong, Hercules Robinson, the then-Hong Kong governor, decided to found the Hong Kong Mint in 1864.
+The mint opened on 7 May 1866 under the direction of the master of the mint, Thomas William Kinder, but closed in 1868 during Richard MacDonnell's governorship.
 The reasons for this were the poor reception of the coins as well as continued debasement of the silver coins causing huge loss.
 The site was sold to Jardine Matheson in 1868 and the mint machinery sold to the newly established Japan Mint in Osaka.